 The trick with doing a deliberately ridiculous movie is disguising a well-told story as utter nonsense.
-The Zucker brothers have done this for years (like the murderous Reggie Jackson in The Naked Gun), but here the story really is nonsense.
-Following the usual â€œevil invaderâ€ scenario, the plot has a government agent named, har har, Mason Dixon (David Miller) leading the government’s response against a mob of bloodthirsty tomatoes, or something.
-There are some subplots, too, but they make even less sense: the President’s press secretary (George Wilson) hires Dixon, and then tries to kill him; a very un-intrepid reporter (Sharon Taylor) follows Dixon around to get the skinny, then disappears for an hour, then reappears so as to get saved from a tomato and fall in love with Dixon; and Dixon’s secret agent team gets killed pretty easily (so why show them at all?).
+The Zucker brothers did this for years (like when they brought us the murderous Reggie Jackson in “The Naked Gun”), but here the story really is nonsense.
+There’s a government agent named, har har, Mason Dixon (David Miller), who leads the government’s response against a mob of bloodthirsty tomatoes.
+It’s a standard formula for a plot – you could even say the villains are literally off the shelf – but there are subplots that make no sense: the President’s press secretary (George Wilson) hires Dixon and then tries to kill him; a very un-intrepid reporter (Sharon Taylor) follows Dixon around to get the scoop, then disappears for an hour, then reappears so as to get saved from a tomato; there’s a secret agent team working for Dixon, but they get killed pretty easily (so why show them at all?).
 The sequence of events is as confusing as any bad sci-fi picture, but if the point is to make us laugh, it ain’t happening.

 The movie’s essentially a two-hour joke about how a tomato is a zany movie villain, only it isn’t.
-Past that, we’ve only got a handful of sight gags, a talking dog, an incredibly irritating pop song called “Puberty Love” (which, like Slim Whitman in â€œMars Attacks,â€ proves to be the undoing of the villains) and a cameo by the San Diego Chicken.
-None of these are used to any great comic effect, or even integrated into the story at all, save for â€œPuberty Love.â€
+Past that, we’ve only got a handful of sight gags, a talking dog, an incredibly irritating pop song called “Puberty Love” (which, like Slim Whitman’s yodeling in “Mars Attacks,” proves to be the undoing of the villains) and a cameo by the San Diego Chicken.
+None of these bits are used to any great comic effect, or, “Puberty Love” excepted, integrated into the story at all.

 But do I really need to tell you that the tomatoes are stopped in the end?
-Or that Lois and Dixon fall in love, even though they’ve only briefly met once before?
+Or that the reporter and Dixon fall in love, even though they’ve only briefly met once before?
 Of course I don’t.
 There’s a laundry list of cliches in the movie, which they run through almost mechanically, with no real passion or enjoyment behind them.
 It’s a spoof, we better have a radio announcer saying serious-sounding stuff.
 And a spoof on a car chase!
 And a dashing, courageous spy who isn’t dashing or courageous!
 Yuk, yuk.

 I did like Dixon’s teammates, which includes a black “disguise expert” dressed as Hitler, a military guy who wears his parachute everywhere and an “underwater” expert who does underwater recon in a city fountain, but that was about it.

-Killer Tomatoes is probably worth seeing just for the name recognition alone, but as a b-movie, it leaves a lot to be desired.
+“Killer Tomatoes” is probably worth seeing just for the name recognition alone, but as a b-movie, it leaves a lot to be desired.
 Mildly recommended.
 There’s also a sequel, “Return of the Killer Tomatoes,” thus proving that some things can be done even if they probably shouldn’t be.

 “I’m not talking about that, you weiner!” – the mayor

 “At no time has the current administration expended any public monies whatsoever for the purchase of the fluffy flower print toilet paper” – press secretary

 “Some crazy ass biker just got himself munched by a tomato” – press secretary

 “More people were killed by car accidents, heart attacks, lung cancer and natural causes combined, than by any one tomato.” – narrator